paperspacecraft/generic-patterns/README.md

 }
 ```
 ---
 See the [tests folder](src/test/java/com/paperspacecraft/scripting/pattern) for more usage examples.

-See javadocs for the complete explanation.
+See Javadoc for the complete explanation.

 ### Licensing